What Is An International Driving Permit?

-What is the difference between an International Driving Permit (IDP) and an International Driver’s License (IDL)?
+What is the Difference Between International Driving Permit (IDP) and an International Driver’s License (IDL)?

 An International Driving Permit is a small grey booklet marginally larger than a passport containing a translation of your original driving license in 10 languages, including English, French, Russian, Chinese, Arabic, and Spanish.
 It is recognized by 141 countries worldwide and is valid for one year.

-How long will it take to receive an IDP in Egypt?
+How long does it take to get an IDP?

 A digital IDP takes up to 2 hours to land in your inbox.
 Alternatively, if you want a faster processing time, you can choose an Express Order, in which you will receive your IDP in 20 minutes.